bobanetwork/boba_legacy/boba_documentation/developer/turing.md

 ## **Turing is not an Oracle**

-Turing is general-purpose pipe between computers and not an `Oracle`.
+Turing is general-purpose pipe between computers and not an Oracle.
 Decentralized Oracles were invented to solve a very specific problem, which is _decentralized trustless approximation of the truth_ (e.g. temperature in NYC, the price of BTC/USD, ...) for later consumption on-chain (e.g. by a DEX or lending protocol).
 A pipe between computers such as Turing has no direct bearing on questions of data authenticity, timeliness, and trust, but rather, those must be tackled by the smart contract deployer and data provider(s) in whatever way is most suitable to their specific use case, industry, and application.
 To reiterate, Turing is a pipe, not an Oracle.

 ## Data Push vs. Just-in-time Data Pull